jasmineplows/jarvis/README.md

-In this project, I am setting up my own version of J.A.R.V.I.S from the Marvel Cinematic Universe
+In this project, I have created my own version of J.A.R.V.I.S from the Marvel Cinematic Universe

 Hardware:
 - Raspberry Pi 4B